 Gaining priceless knowledge and a better workflow

-The county has seen a ripple effect of benefits by using Pictometry imagery.
+The county has seen a ripple effect of benefits by using EagleView imagery.
 Staff members don’t need to perform as many field visits, which saves them time in their day-to-day schedules and saves the county money on fuel expenses.

-When officials needed a quick map of the county properties for sale, Pictometry imagery and CONNECTExplorer made the task simple.
+When officials needed a quick map of the county properties for sale, imagery and CONNECTExplorer made the task simple.
 “Sometimes they ask for different information,” Jerke said, “and when we can show them what they’re asking, they are wowed by it.
-They’re amazed at the quality and what you can actually see with Pictometry imagery.”
+They’re amazed at the quality and what you can actually see with EagleView imagery.”

 Even community members can receive answers thanks to the public mapping viewer with the Integrated Pictometry Application, which gets a lot of use.
 The knowledge departments and residents receive from the imagery, Jerke said, is invaluable because they can view what’s on the ground in seconds.